Visiting Other Academic Libraries (SCONUL Access)

 Which libraries can I use?

-You can access over 180 other university and higher education libraries in the UK and Ireland.
+You can access around 180 other university and higher education libraries in the UK and Ireland.

 What can I do?

-All University members are allowed reference access to participating libraries.
+All University members are generally allowed reference access to participating libraries.
 Borrowing from them depends on your status - whether you are an undergraduate, a member of staff, a taught postgraduate, and so on.
+Please be aware that not all universities accept all users: for example, some may allow access to academic staff only.
+When registering to use the scheme you will be able to see which universities you can use.
 Here is a summary of what is generally allowed:

 |Type of user||Examples||Access allowed|